OlivierLD/raspberry-coffee/NMEA.mux.WebUI/compass.mux/README.md

-See in the `build.gradle`, this project involves
+See in the `build.gradle`, this project involves others:
 - the `NMEA.multiplexer`
-- the `NMEA.mux.WebUI`
+- the `NMEA.mux.extensions`

 It's all driven by `nmea.mux.hmc5883l.oled.yaml`.